Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Strong lens modeling of the galaxy cluster

-Building upon our previous model, we now incorporate the full surface brightness distributions of the SN host galaxy (Arc 2), as constraint in addition to the majority of the point-like constraints used in Sect.~\ref{ssec:SLmod:pointlike}.
-More specifically, we directly use the intensity values of the pixels of the lensed SN host galaxy as constraints.
-We thus remove the 8 point-like image families located within our arc mask (indicated with a magenta contour in Fig.~\ref{fig:cluster_multiple_images}), ending up with 84 instead of 106 point-like constraints in this extended-image lens model\footnote{Upon acceptance of the manuscript, we will release the full catalog of cluster members and lensing constraints used in our lens models.}.
-With this approach, we reduce the model uncertainties because of the additional constraints from the light distribution of Arc 2, and at the same time, reconstruct the morphology of the host galaxy of SN H0pe.
+Building on our previous model, we incorporated the full surface brightness distributions of the SN host galaxy (Arc 2) as an additional constraint alongside most of the point-like constraints from Sect.~\ref{ssec:SLmod:pointlike}.
+Specifically, we used the pixel intensity values of the lensed SN host galaxy as constraints.
+We thus excluded the eight point-like image families located within the arc mask (magenta contour in Fig.~\ref{fig:cluster_multiple_images}), yielding 84 instead of 106 point-like constraints in this extended-image lens model\footnote{The full catalog of cluster members and lensing constraints used in our lens models are available at \url{https://github.com/aymgal/SN_H0pe_extended_modeling}.}.
+With this approach, we reduced the model uncertainties due to the additional constraints from the light distribution of Arc 2 and, at the same time, reconstruct the morphology of the SN H0pe host galaxy.